DFE-Digital/education-benchmarking-and-insights/documentation/testing/performance-test-plans/0002_API-peak-load-test-plan.md

 ## Goal

-The goal of this test is to measure how well an APIs perform under peak load conditions.
+The goal of this test is to measure how well the APIs perform under peak load conditions.
 Focus will be on verifying the high demand and critical endpoints.

 ## Objective
-Tests system behavior during expected high-traffic periods, allowing us to validate capacity and maintain performance during peak demand.

 - Ensure that the APIs remains stable without crashes or timeouts during peak usage.
 - Confirm that the APIs do not degrade significantly, and maintain performance, during expected high-traffic periods.